saucelabs/sauce-docs/docs/secure-connections/sauce-connect/installation.md

 ## Download Latest Version

-Download Sauce Connect Proxy to your local machine by clicking the link below specific to your operating system.
+Download the Sauce Connect Proxy client to your local machine by clicking the link below specific to your operating system.

 <table>
  <tr>